 What Causes Panosteitis?

 What causes all this to happen in the first place is unclear and open to speculation.
-In the past, the condition was thought to be caused by a viral infection but more recently there is the theory that the high protein and high calcium dog foods is to blame.
+In the past, the condition was thought to be caused by a viral infection but more recently there is the theory that the high protein and high calcium dog foods are to blame.

 The idea here is that protein accumulation in the bone marrow leads to swelling inside the bone.
-Because the bone is a rigid structure and cannot expand, pressure is exerted on the blood vessels leading to tissue death, inflammation and the panosteitis phenomenon.
+Because the bone is a rigid structure and cannot expand, pressure is exerted on the blood vessels leading to tissue death, inflammation, and the panosteitis phenomenon.
 This is still just theory.

 Since there is a breed predisposition for panosteitis (German shepherd dogs, Golden retrievers, Basset hounds, Doberman pinschers, and Labrador retrievers), this implies a genetic basis.
 The cause of panosteitis is still a matter of theory and investigation.
 No one really knows what causes it.